bernardbolter/mmm/readme.md

 # Smoothism

-Smoothism.com is a Digital Development Agency based in San Francisco with a global outlook
+Smoothism.com is a Digital Development Agency based in San Francisco and Berlin with a global outlook

 ## Getting Started